 The Company has ownership interests in four entities (BC Housing LLC, The Tarnes at BC, LLC, Tenderfoot Seasonal Housing, LLC and Breckenridge Terrace, LLC) which were formed to construct, own and operate employee housing facilities in exchange for rent payments from tenants in and around Beaver Creek, Keystone and Breckenridge.
-The Company's ownership interest in each entity ranges from 26% to 50%.
-The Company accounts for each of these investments under the equity method; under the equity method the Company absorbs up to 100% of these entities' losses.
-Each entity has issued interest-only taxable bonds with weekly lowfloater rates tied to LIBOR (the "Housing Bonds") in two series, Tranche A and Tranche B. The Housing Bonds do not have stated maturity dates.
+The Company absorbs up to 100% of these entities' losses.
+Each entity has issued interest-only taxable bonds with weekly low-floater rates tied to LIBOR (the "Housing Bonds") in two series, Tranche A and Tranche B. The Housing Bonds do not have stated maturity dates.
 The Tranche A Housing Bonds have principal amounts which range from \$5.7 million to \$15 million (\$37.8 million in aggregate), enhanced with letters of credit issued against the Company's Credit Facility in amounts ranging from \$5.8 million to \$15.2 million (\$38.3 million in aggregate).
-The letters of credit were issued by the Company to facilitate the housing entities' ability to obtain external financing.
-Those letters of credit expire October 31, 2004 (the Company anticipates these debt service agreements will be renewed).
-The Tranche B Housing Bonds range in principal amount from \$1.5 million to \$5.9 million (\$14.8 million in aggregate) and are collateralized by the assets of the entities.
-The Company also guarantees debt service of \$13.3 million on the Tranche B Housing Bonds; \$7.4 million of these guarantees expire May 1, 2004 and \$5.9 million expire June 1, 2005.
+The letters of credit were issued by the Company to facilitate the housing Bonds range in principal amount from \$1.5 million (\$14.8 million in aggregate) and are collateralized by the assest of the entities.
+The Company also guarantees debt service of \$1.3 million on the Tranche B Housing Bonds, \$2.9 million of these guarantees expire May 1, 2004 and \$5.9 million expire June 1, 2005.
 The proceeds of the Housing Bonds were used to construct the housing facilities.
 The letters of credit or guarantees would be triggered in the event that one of the entities defaults on required Tranche A payments.
-The guarantees would be triggered in the event that one of the entities defaults on required Tranche B debt service payments.
-Neither the letters of credit or guarantees have default provisions.
+The guarantees would be triggered in the event that one of the entities of credit or guarantees have default provisions.
 The housing facilities (except Breckenridge Terrace, LLC) are located on land owned by the Company which is leased to each respective entity.
 The Company has the right to rent a certain percentage of the units in the housing facilities to provide seasonal housing for its employees.
 The following table presents rent expense incurred by the Company with the four entities for fiscal 2003, 2002 and 2001 (in thousands):